Why Backup Flickr to Dropbox?

-As the newest feature released recently by MultCloud, Cloud Backup can help you backup files like document, picture, video and others from one cloud to another directly in MultCloud.
-The most fansinating part of this function is the easy way to manage different versions of your backup.
-And you can choose one of the versions to restore to the source directory or a new directory with simple steps.
+As the newest feature released recently by MultCloud, Cloud Backup can help you backup files like documents, pictures, videos, and others from one cloud to another directly.
+The most fascinating part of this function is the easy way to manage different versions of your backup.
+You can choose one of the versions to restore to the source directory or a new directory with simple steps.

-Step 1: Click "Cloud Backup" in the left sidebar, add Flickr or folders in ti as the source, then add Dropbox or a folder in it as the destination.
+Step 1: Click "Cloud Backup" in the left sidebar, add Flickr or folders in it as the source, then add Dropbox or a folder in it as the destination.

-Step 2: Click "Options" and "Schedule" to choose settings about your backup task if you need.
+Step 2: Click "Options" and "Schedule" to choose settings about your backup task if you need them.

 Step 3: Click "Backup Now" and MultCloud will run the Cloud Backup task immediately.
-Then you can close thw website or shut down your device since MultCloud can perform tasks in background.
+Then you can close the website or shut down your device since MultCloud supports offline backup.

 Step 4: Click "Task List" to check the progress of your Cloud Backup tasks and manage the versions of your backup by clicking the menu button on the right.

-- If you have a large demand on backing up files like documents, photos, and videos, you can upgrade to premium account and then MultCloud can help you backup 10 files by 10 files instead of 2 from Flickr to Dropbox at once with extremely fast transfer speed.
+- If you have a large demand for backing up files like documents, photos, and videos, you can upgrade to a premium account, and then MultCloud can help you back up at once with extremely fast transfer speed.

 Solution 2.
 Backup Data from Flickr to Dropbox by "Cloud Transfer"

 Cloud Transfer can also help you make backup from Flickr to Dropbox especially if you only want to backup once.
-Because you are not able to store different versions of backup under this way, but there's no limit to the number of adding files in Cloud Transfer.
-And you can choose the actions about how to treat the source files when you want to transfer Flickr to Dropbox.
+Because you are not able to store different versions of backup in this way, but there's no limit to the number of adding files in Cloud Transfer.
+What's more, you can choose the actions about how to treat the source files when you want to transfer Flickr to Dropbox.

-Step 2: Choose "Options" and "Schedule" if you need to backup from Flickr to Dropbox with.
+Step 2: Choose "Options" and "Schedule" if you need to backup photos and videos from Flickr to Dropbox.

 - MultCloud gives you some additional options in "Transfer".
-For example, you can let MultCloud delete all source files after transfer is completed to achieve Flickr to Dropbox migration.
+For example, you can let MultCloud delete all source files after the transfer is completed to achieve Flickr to Dropbox migration.

-Step 3: Click the purple button “Transfer Now” in the lower right corner.
+Step 3: Click “Transfer Now”.
 Then the backup task will be operated by MultCloud.

 Tips for Upgraded Users: